DevangSailor/Image2Depth/README.md

 Depth prediction from monocular images for Autonomous Driving.

 ## Solution Approach
+We are solving this problem by using a multiscale regression cnn.

 ## Dataset
 We have used [Apollo Scenes](http://data.apollo.auto/?locale=en-us&lang=en) dataset and a custom dataset created by us using <b> AirSim Engine by Unity and Microsoft</b> in this project.